retrocomputacion/retrobbs/readme.md

   __Changes/Bug fixes__:
   - *Librosa* module replaced by *audioread* and use of *FFmpeg* audio filters, PCM streaming no longers uses mu-law compression.
   - Removed legacy RAW audio streaming code.
-  - Fixed broken **AUDIOLIBRARY** formatting when a filename contains non-latin characters.
+  - Fixed broken **AUDIOLIBRARY** formatting when a filename contains non-Latin characters.
   - Fixed broken Streamlink support.
 Added Twitch stream example to `config.ini`
   - **SLIDESHOW** now plays PCM audio for the correct amount of time.
   - SIDStreaming flushes the input buffer when the stream is canceled.
   - Fixed board/inbox message list order, changed from newest thread first to thread with newest message first.
-  - Board/Inbox message list now displays author of the latest message in each thread.
+  - Board/Inbox message list now displays the author of the latest message in each thread.
   - When reading a public board message thread, the date for the current message is displayed in the header next to the author.
-  - **SendProgram** and **SendRAWFile** moved from main script to the common.filetools module.
+  - **SendProgram** and **SendRAWFile** moved from the main script to the common.filetools module.
-  - Documentation rewriten in markdown format
+  - Documentation rewritten in markdown format

 ---
 # 1.2 The *Turbo56K* protocol

-*[Turbo56k](turbo56k.md)* was created by Jorge Castillo as a simple protocol to provide high speed file transfer functionality to his bitbanging 57600bps RS232 routine for the C64.
+*[Turbo56k](turbo56k.md)* was created by Jorge Castillo as a simple protocol to provide high-speed file transfer functionality to his bit-banging 57600bps RS232 routine for the C64.
 Over time, the protocol has been extended to include 4-bit PCM audio streaming, bitmap graphics transfer and display, SID music streaming and more.

 *RetroBBS* will refuse incoming connections from non-*Turbo56K* compliant terminals.